Therapist

 What should I do during the massage or bodywork session?

-general or about the particular technique you are receiving.
+bodywork in general or about the particular technique you are receiving.

 How will I feel after the massage or bodywork session?

 Most people feel very relaxed.
-Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
-After an initial
+Ideally, you will experience freedom from long-term aches and pains developed from tension or repetitive

-period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity, which can last for days.
+activity.
+After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater

 Are there any medical conditions that would make massage or bodywork inadvisable?